microbiaki/Lesson1_Unix/README.md

 1. Get an introduction to HPCs in general and the HPC we will be using for this class (`poseidon.whoi.edu`)
 2. Discuss remote machine access (`ssh`) and log on to the HPC
 3. Review the commands we learned at the end of last class
-4. Learn to work with files and directories
+4. Review wildcards and regex
-5. Learn about wildcards and regex
+5. Review outputs & string commands together
-6. Learn how to deal with outputs & string commands things together
+6. Review scripts

 ## Logging on to the HPC